 - Understand applications of linear algebra and compute symbolic and graphical solutions using MatLab

-Software: Students should download the MATLAB and Simulink Student Suite software from MathWorks.
+Software: Students can use Free Online OCTAVE version for the purpose of this course or download the MATLAB and Simulink Student Suite software from MathWorks.
 Please note that there is a cost of $99 associated with this version.

 Prerequisites: Before taking this course, students should have taken introduction to college algebra, or an equivalent course.